-The Journey began in 2001, when I gave my heart to the love of my life.
+The Journey began in 2001, when I gave my heart to my life-mate.
 I was married (to another man) with a 3-month-old son when he and I began pondering the mysteries of existence.
-I had never met someone who could go as deep as quickly as he could.
-I was rarely able to find this connection.
+I had never met someone who could keep up with me or put this much effort into our connection.
 Sparks here and there, but only for so long before I became overwhelming.
 It was the first time someone was willing to feel the edge of existence with me.
 Together, we imagined a better life.
-A life where we were all sovereign beings, responsible for ourselves and each other through our human connection.
-A place where we would both feel seen, understood, and respected.

 In fact, we were in Oregon for a month before my doctorate program began.
 We were a homeless family of 4 (with an 8 and 12-year-old) all the way up until the 2nd week of classes.
 Zane describes the day we found a home as the day our parachute finally opened.
 He would say for 2 years, we almost hit the ground.
 In a lot of ways, I think we did….and yet we still survived.